 Segmentation increases the likelihood of a sale, by letting you personalize your message to your customer, and tailor your messaging to his specific interests.

 Think you don’t have time to segment your messaging?
 Automated software tools from HubSpot and other marketing giants enable busy small business owners to create multiple email lists and send them to segmented portions of their client list.

 For example, you can preschedule messages to be sent one week, two weeks and/or a month after your first encounter with a customer.
 Additionally, online retailers can automate messaging to remind customers that they have unpurchased items in their virtual shopping carts.
 For best results, limit communication to one email per week so leads don’t feel overwhelmed or annoyed.
 As an added bonus, according to recent statistics, automated lead management offers a 10% bump in revenue in the first six to nine months.

 Utilize Social Media

 Most business owners recognize that social media is a great way to connect with customers.
 However, you may not realize that social sites also offer effective platforms for lead nurturing.

 Along with posting educational and relevant content to build authority, companies should respond to user comments and questions on their social pages in a timely fashion.
-You should also encourage selected employees to do the same, but only if you’re confident that they can speak competently on behalf of your business and brand.
+If your employees are able to speak well on behalf of your business and brand, you can encourage them to do the same.
 You can also generate interest and boost followers by hosting a contest or other event on Facebook or Twitter.
 Doing this helps show leads that you aren’t just a business, but that you’re also a group of people that cares about its clients.